inveniosoftware/docs-invenio-rdm/docs/use/records.md

 ![Include record](imgs/records/include-multiple-communities.jpg)

-From there, use the "**Submit to community**" link to select additional communities where you would like your record to be added.
+From there, use the "**Submit to community**" option to select additional communities where you would like your record to be added.

 ![Include record modal](imgs/records/include-multiple-communities-modal.jpg)

-For a deeper understanding of the high-level architecture behind [requests](requests.md), **refer to the dedicated [documentation page](../maintenance/architecture/requests.md)**.

 ## Request access to restricted files

 _Introduced in v12_

 You can allow authenticated and non-authenticated (guest) users to request access to view the restricted files of a public record.
 Access can be set to expire on a specific date as well as never expire.

- An instance operator can require an expiration date by enabling the `RDM_RECORDS_REQUIRE_SECRET_LINKS_EXPIRATION = True` instance setting.

-This can be useful for record owners to manage access to restricted files of each record.
-For unauthorized users, it gives the possibility to request access to the files.
+Depending on your instance, access can be optionally temporary or not.

-Note: accepted access requests grant to the requestor access to **all** versions of the record.
+Note: accepted access requests grant to the requester access to **all** versions of the record.

 ### Enable access requests